ABF-QC/Module2_Project2_team/notebook/README.md

 ---
 ### Step 3 : Feature Engeneering

 Most classification models can only accept numeric values.
 Therefore, feature engineered is a crucial step to transform categorical columns into numerical columns.
+The featured engineered data can be found here [Engineered Dataset](data/churn_cleaned_featEng.xlsx)

 In addition, this is where we will be finding the correlation of the predictors with 'Churn Value' and trying to see which predictors are the best for our classification model.

 Two methods will be use and compared to find the best predictors:
 1. Retaining the highest correlated data in regards of Churn Value
 2. Using SelectKBest from the Scikit Learn module to find the best predictors

 The best predictors will be used to find the best suitable classification model for the Logistic Regression model only.

 ---
-### Step 4 : Testing Regression Models
+### Step 4 : Classification Models

 Four classification models will be compare.
 Here are the three types of classification model we will be trying.

-Different tools used to build the different model.
-1. A Logistic Regression model
+1. Logistic Regression model
-2. A K-Nearest Neighbor model
+2. K-Nearest Neighbor model
-3. A Random Forest model
+3. Random Forest model
-4. A Decision Tree Classifier model
+4. Decision Tree Classifier model

 All modules originate from the SciKit Learn module.